KerishaStewart/dapr-dotnet-rabbitmq-retry-test/readme.md

     [HttpPost("/newcheckout")]
 ```
 Dapr handled the creation of the Dead Letter Topic (dlx-{{appId}}-{{topic}}) and by defalut the Dead Letter Queue(dlq-{{appId}}-{{topic}}) once the pubsub config had the setting `enableDeadLetter` set to `true`

-### Flow:
-Send a message to sub, sub returns HTTP status 500, message is retried n times as declared in retry policy... then the message is put on the Dead Letter Queue of format: dlq-{appId}-{topic}